-Prepaid expenses and other current assets increased by $\mathbb{P}22.0$ million or 31% from $\mathbb{P}71.4$ million to $\mathbb{P}93.4$ million, substantially due to the $\mathbb{P}44.3$ million creditable withholding tax balance as at June 30, 2021 which increased by $\mathbb{P}14.4$ million compared to the $\mathbb{P}29.9$ million balance as at June 30, 2020.
+Prepaid expenses and other current assets increased by ₱22.0 million or 31% from ₱71.4 million to ₱93.4 million, substantially due to the ₱44.3 million creditable withholding tax balance as at June 30, 2021 which increased by ₱14.4 million compared to the ₱29.9 million balance as at June 30, 2020.
 This creditable withholding tax will be applied to the income tax due the following period.
-Prepaid subscriptions and licenses showed an aggregate increase of $\mathbb{P}10.9$ million representing Microsoft, Adobe Acrobat license, Adobe Creative Cloud, eLearning Management System ("eLMS"), Sangfor firewall, Sophos firewall, Toon Boom Harmony, and Autodesk subscriptions.
+Prepaid subscriptions and licenses showed an aggregate increase of ₱10.9 million representing Microsoft, Adobe Acrobat license, Adobe Creative Cloud, eLearning Management System ("eLMS"), Sangfor firewall, Sophos firewall, Toon Boom Harmony, and Autodesk subscriptions.
 Sangfor Firewall is a security device used to protect STI ESG's head office and schools' network from internal and external attacks.
 Autodesk, on the other hand, refers to the software used to design school building blueprints.
 These subscription costs are normally renewed annually and are recognized as expense over the period of coverage of the respective agreements.
-Prepaid insurance likewise increased by $\mathbb{P}4.3$ million from $\mathbb{P}7.5$ million to $\mathbb{P}11.8$ million substantially due to fire and building insurance and employees' health coverage which were paid in advance and are recognized as expense.
+Prepaid insurance likewise increased by ₱4.3 million from ₱7.5 million to ₱11.8 million substantially due to fire and building insurance and employees' health coverage which were paid in advance and are recognized as expense over the period of coverage.